Buffalos Mating . . . Underwater!

-As is the case for many species in the sculpin family, male buffalo sculpins guard the eggs from predators and fan them with their pectoral fins.
-Sometimes they guard the eggs laid by multiple females.
+As is the case for many species in the sculpin family, male Buffalo Sculpins guard the eggs from predators.
+They also fan the fertilized eggs with their pectoral fins to aerate them and stop growth of algae / bacteria.
+Sometimes they guard the eggs laid by multiple females (see below for a male that appeared to be trying to guard EIGHT egg masses).
 When you consider that a female can lay between 19,000 and 32,000 eggs, the males have a lot of fertilizing and guarding work to do!
 Their guard duty lasts 5 to 6 weeks until the eggs hatch.

-The photos in this blog – all taken on April 1st, 2012 – show you the males with their flat heads directly upon a cascade of eggs.
-The clusters of eggs allowed me to find this incredibly camouflaged fish much more easily than I normally could.
-When I saw a golden, orange or greenish shiny mass of eggs, I knew a male buffalo sculpin had to be very near by.
+Many of the photos below show how you the males lie with their flat heads directly upon a cascade of eggs.
+The clusters of eggs laid in the spring allow me to find this incredibly camouflaged fish much more easily than I normally could.
+When I see a golden, orange or greenish shiny mass of eggs, I know a male Buffalo Sculpin has to be very near by.
 The bright colour of the eggs suggests that they might be toxic to many species, further protecting them from predation.

-As you can see, the buffalo sculpins’ red, brown and pink colouration makes them very difficult to discern from the similarly brilliantly coloured life around them.
+As you can see, Buffalo Sculpins’ red, brown and pink colouration makes them very difficult to discern from the similarly brilliantly coloured life around them.
 They will remain absolutely still so as not to give away their presence.
-Their relative, the red Irish lord, has the same survival strategy.
-(See this previous blog item for photos and information on the red Irish lord.)
+Their relative, the Red Irish Lord, has the same survival strategy.
+(See this previous blog item for photos and information on the Red Irish Lord.)

-The camouflage, in addition to reducing the risk of predation by bigger fish and harbour seals, allows the buffalo sculpin to be a very successful ambush hunter of shrimps, crabs, amphipods and small fish.
-It has been suggested that they eat mainly algae since this has so often been found in their gut but I am willing to bet that the algae ends up in their stomachs as a result of the buffalo sculpins grabbing prey ON the algae!
+The camouflage, in addition to reducing the risk of predation by bigger fish and seals, allows the Buffalo Sculpin to be a very successful ambush hunter of shrimp, crabs, amphipods and small fish.
+It has been suggested that they eat mainly algae since this has so often been found in their gut but I am willing to bet that the algae ends up in their stomachs as a result of the Buffalo Sculpins grabbing prey ON the algae!

 Range: Monterey California to Kodiak Island, Gulf of Alaska.
 Most often found to a depth of 20 m but have been found to 227 m.